South Korea extends restrictions on travellers from China | Business

 South Korea in early January stopped issuing most short-term visas at its consulates in China, citing concerns about a virus surge in the country that abruptly eased coronavirus restrictions in December and the potential for new mutations.

-South Korea has also required all passengers from China, Hong Kong and Macau to submit proofs of negative tests taken with 48 hours before their arrival and put them through tests again once they arrive.
+South Korea has also required all passengers from China, Hong Kong and Macao to submit proof of negative tests taken within 48 hours before their arrival and put them through tests again once they arrive.

 The steps, which originally were imposed for the month of January, prompted China to retaliate by suspending South Korean short-term visa applications, raising concerns about disrupted business activities in a country that heavily depends on exports to China.